tbergeron/obsidian-nldates-redux/README.md

 # Credits

-This plugin was originally made by Argentina Ortega Sáinz @argenos but seems to have been abandoned so I decided I would start maintaining it and introduce features that I always wanted and were requested many times.
+This plugin was originally made by Argentina Ortega Sáinz (argenos) but seems to have been abandoned for the last 2+ years.
+I decided I'd start maintaining it and introduce features that I always wanted and were requested many times on the original repository.

-Feel free to send PRs to this repository, I will check and consider any of them if they make sense.
+Feel free to send pull requests, I will check and consider any of them if they make sense.